-Circa is a 16-minute audiovisual experience taking visitors on a journey through Australia’s past and introducing them to the National Museum’s collections.
+It was a 12-minute audiovisual experience taking visitors on a journey through Australia’s past and introducing them to the National Museum’s collections.

-The show features 200 objects from the National Historical Collection, many of which are on display in the Museum’s exhibition galleries.
-Images of these significant historical objects are combined with archival photographs and films to evoke everyday life and notable events in the nation’s past.
+The show featured 200 objects from the National Historical Collection, many of which were on display in the Museum’s exhibition galleries.
+Images of these significant historical objects were combined with archival photographs and films to evoke everyday life and notable events in the nation’s past.

-Scenes of Australia’s distinct and varied landscapes connect the past to our present.
-An original musical score weaves all these elements into a unique story of Australia from the continent’s prehistory to the close of the 20th century.
+Scenes of Australia’s distinct and varied landscapes connected the past to our present.
+An original musical score weaved all these elements into a unique story of Australia from the continent’s prehistory to the close of the 20th century.

 Different threads of experience

-The Circa theatre uses multiscreen technologies in a three-dimensional circular space to explore the trajectory and nature of Australian history.
+Circa used multiscreen technologies in a three-dimensional circular space to explore the trajectory and nature of Australian history.

-Images of objects are layered across many screens, joining a web of changing images of people and places that create historical context.
-The story moves quickly, and it's probably impossible to decipher all the connections on any one visit.
+Images of objects were layered across many screens, joining a web of changing images of people and places that created historical context.

-Circa presents a chronological history of Australia but it also explores how the nation's past cannot be understood as any simple, single narrative.
-It proposes that Australia's history is composed of multiple, intersecting, threads of experience, just as Australia has encompassed many different kinds of people, living in diverse places and engaging with each other through varying ideas about how to live their lives.
+Circa presented a chronological history of Australia and explored how the nation's past cannot be understood as any simple, single narrative.
+It proposed that Australia's history was composed of multiple, intersecting, threads of experience, just as Australia encompasses many different kinds of people, living in diverse places and engaging with each other through varying ideas about how to live their lives.

 Australian history in four quadrants

-Circa is a rotating theatre, divided into quadrants.
-Visitors sit on a central turntable which moves through the four distinct areas, each exploring a different period in Australian history.
+Circa was a rotating theatre, divided into quadrants.
+Visitors sat on a central turntable which moved through the four distinct areas, each exploring a different period in Australian history.

-Quadrant one features the forces of nature that have shaped Australia over millennia, exploring how the continent's environments, landscapes and species have changed over time.
+Quadrant one featured the forces of nature that have shaped Australia over millennia, exploring how the continent's environments, landscapes and species have changed over time.

-A shell, the fossilised remains of the ancient nautilus, appears together with footage of sea plants, animals and crashing waves that evokes how the ocean has changed Australia's coastline and the species that inhabit it.
+A shell, the fossilised remains of the ancient nautilus, appeared together with footage of sea plants, animals and crashing waves that evoked how the ocean has changed Australia's coastline and the species that inhabit it.

 Nautilus are invertebrate gastropods with an evolutionary history that dates back to the time when Australia's current coastline and Great Barrier Reef were formed.
 Fossilised remains of ancient nautilus are found throughout Australia, including inland areas that were once seabed or coastline.

-Quadrant two begins with Aboriginal and Torres Strait Islander life on the continent, highlighting the continuation of cultural practice across generations through song, dance, storytelling, tools and paintings.
+Quadrant two began with Aboriginal and Torres Strait Islander life on the continent, highlighting the continuation of cultural practice across generations through song, dance, storytelling, tools and paintings.

-Among the objects featured here are photographic images of the goldfields captured by pioneering geological surveyor and avid photographer Richard Daintree.
+Among the objects featured here were photographic images of the goldfields captured by pioneering geological surveyor and avid photographer Richard Daintree.

 The Queensland government displayed Daintree plates at the 1871 Exhibition of Art and Industry in London, hoping they would encourage immigration to and investment in the colony.

-Quadrant three continues the narrative from the 1890s through the first half of the 19th century.
+Quadrant three continued the narrative from the 1890s through the first half of the 20th century.
 This period coincides with the emergence of moving pictures and recorded sound – a new way of preserving and connecting with the past.
-The opening sequences include early moving footage, showing the bustle of Collins Street, a visit to the Melbourne Cup, and a trip on a city tram.
+The opening sequences included early moving footage, showing the bustle of Collins Street, a visit to the Melbourne Cup, and a trip on a city tram.

-The scenes that follow gather in pace and complexity, moving through labour marches, sporting events, telegraph and telephone services, and road and railway construction to the beginnings of the First World War.
+The scenes that followed gathered in pace and complexity, moving through labour marches, sporting events, telegraph and telephone services, and road and railway construction to the beginnings of the First World War.

-Post-war prosperity and optimism are replaced by anxiety as the 1930s Great Depression takes hold, until the narrative lifts again with the exploits of Phar Lap and Australia's male and female cricket teams.
+Post-war prosperity and optimism were replaced by anxiety as the 1930s Great Depression took hold, until the narrative lifted again with the exploits of Phar Lap and Australia's male and female cricket teams.

 Troop movements during the Second World War are followed by migration, suburban growth and large-scale industry projects such as Australia's first locally manufactured car, the Holden.

-Australian history from the 1950s to the present, moving quickly through a series of themes significant in postwar Australia is explored in the fourth quadrant.
+Australian history from the 1950s to the present, moving quickly through a series of themes significant in postwar Australia, was explored in the fourth quadrant.

-Opening with the introduction of television to Australian culture, television news and broadcast material are used to emphasise the increasing primacy of this visual record and communication format during the 20th century.
-Vision of the 1956 Melbourne Olympic Games transitions into the development of a consumer culture located in suburban homes, and moving out on recreational journeys to beaches and central Australia.
+Opening with the introduction of television to Australian culture, television news and broadcast material were used to emphasise the increasing primacy of this visual record and communication format during the 20th century.
+Vision of the 1956 Melbourne Olympic Games transitioned into the development of a consumer culture located in suburban homes, and moving out on recreational journeys to beaches and central Australia.

-Changing technologies are followed by protests on the Franklin River, mining operations in the Pilbara, the emergence of the Papunya Tula art movement, Sydney's Mardi Gras and the 2000 Olympic Games.
+Changing technologies were followed by protests on the Franklin River, mining operations in the Pilbara, the emergence of the Papunya Tula art movement, Sydney's Mardi Gras and the 2000 Olympic Games.